Aurorastation/Aurora.3/SQL/README.md

 If you have a existing database:
 Update to the latest migration in the migration folder that you have used so far.
-Then switch to the next migration folder (and a new schema version table)
+Then switch to the next migration folder (and a new schema version table) You should use flyway with `-baselineVersion="1" baseline` instead of the usual migrate for the initial migration

-As usual, always make sure that you have a backup.
+As usual, always make sure that you have a backup and test it first on a non-production copy

 ### Prerequisites